Hey Rosetta!: History

-The origin of the band's name is the Rosetta Stone, a stele inscribed in three languages: Egyptian language hieroglyphs, Demotic, and Ancient Greek—discovered in Egypt in 1799.

 Formation and EP (2005)

 In 2005, Tim Baker brought together a group of musicians to record songs he had written.
 This included Adam Hogan on electric guitar, Josh Ward on bass, and Dave Lane on drums.
 After a few rehearsals, the band added cello and violin players and arranged their first show, choosing the name Hey Rosetta!
 Within a matter of months, the band had recorded and self-released a demo, simply entitled EP, consisting of four studio songs as well as three tracks from a live performance.

 Plan Your Escape album and EP (2006–2007)

 At the end of 2006, the band went into the studio with producer Don Ellis to begin work on their first full-length album, Plan Your Escape.
 The record featured 13 songs, including new recordings of "The Simplest Thing" and "Epitaph", which had appeared on EP.

 Plan Your Escape earned the band acclaim and recognition.
 At the 2006 MusicNL Awards, Hey Rosetta! won Group of the Year, Pop/Rock Group of the Year, CBC Galaxie Rising Star of the Year, and Album of the Year.

 In 2007, Hey Rosetta! signed on with Canadian label Sonic Records, and Plan Your Escape was remastered and re-released as a seven-track EP.